BedTrap/Atlas/README.md

-# Meteor Addon Template
+# n1gger++

-A template to allow easy usage of the Meteor Addon API.
+A addon for the Meteor Client with pvp/pve features.

-### How to use:
-- Clone this project
-- Use this template to create new modules/commands
-- Run the mod with Meteor.
+gayshit